|artwork by Krista Hamrick|

 Young’s Literal: Many waters are not able to quench the love, And floods do not wash it away.
 If one give all the wealth of his house for love, Treading down—they tread upon it.

 Pastor Adam Clarke writes: “Many waters—Neither common nor uncommon adversities, even of the most ruinous nature, can destroy love when it is pure; and pure love is such that nothing can procure it.
 If it be not excited naturally, no money can purchase it, no property can procure it, no arts can persuade it.
 How vain is the thought of old rich men hoping to procure the affections of young women by loading them with presents and wealth!
 No woman can command her affections; they are not in her power.
 Where they do not rise spontaneously, they can never exist.
 "If a man would give all the substance of his house for love, it would be utterly contemned."
 That is a general truth, applying to all forms of real love; you cannot purchase love.
-Who, for instance, could purchase a mother s love?
-Take, again, even the love of friends; I only instance that just to show how true our text is in relation to all forms of love.
+Who, for instance, could purchase a mother’s love?
 Rest assured that this is pre-eminently true when we get into higher regions, when we come to think of the love of Jesus, and when we think of that love which springs up in the human breast towards Jesus when the Spirit of God has renewed the heart and shed abroad the love of God within the soul.
 If a man should offer to give all the substance of his house for either of these forms of love, it would utterly be contemned.”

 Look Up—meditate on Song of Solomon 8:7